This post is also available in: French

 Start your day with a delicious brunch buffet

 If you are visiting Copenhagen during the weekend or a public holiday, I suggest you start your morning at the popular restaurant SULT.
 Here you will be exposed to the most outstanding and comprehensive brunch buffet.
-The buffet includes homemade rye bread, yogurt, muesli with homemade toppings, jam, chocolate mousse, salmon, ham, meat, tuna, chorizo sausage, scrambled eggs, omelets, coffee, juice, etc. Everything is ecology and of very high quality.
+The buffet includes homemade rye bread, yogurt, muesli with homemade toppings, jam, chocolate mousse, salmon, ham, meat, tuna, chorizo sausage, scrambled eggs, omelettes, coffee, juice, etc. Everything is ecology and of very high quality.
 The place also accommodates food intolerance and therefore serves many gluten- and lactose-free products.

 Just remember to book your table in advance.